MicrosoftDocs/power-platform/power-platform/developer/howto/install-cli-msi.md

 The [pac data](../cli/reference/data.md) and certain [pac package](../cli/reference/package.md) commands are only available for Windows because they currently have dependencies on .NET Framework, which isn't cross-platform compatible.

+> [!NOTE]
+> An internet connection is required for install and update.
 Power Platform CLI for Windows is installed and updated from this NuGet package: [Microsoft.PowerApps.CLI](https://www.nuget.org/packages/Microsoft.PowerApps.CLI)

 ## Install